Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 Some key data points to look for include:

-Once you have your data, start analyzing it.
-Look for patterns, trends, and gaps that you can exploit.
-For example, you may notice that a competitor is heavily targeting a specific customer segment that you've been neglecting.
-Or you may find that their pricing strategy leaves room for you to undercut them.
+For example, you may notice that a competitor is heavily targeting a specific customer segment that your own company has been neglecting.
+Or you may find that their competitor pricing strategy leaves room for you to undercut them while maintaining quality customer support.

 Finally, use your insights to develop a concrete action plan.
 This should include specific steps you'll take to capitalize on opportunities and mitigate threats.
 For example, you may decide to launch a new marketing campaign targeting a specific customer segment, or invest in R&D to develop a new product line.